How to Present Machine Learning Algorithms in PowerPoint

 Machine learning technology has been with us already for a while, not only in the academic area.
 It was just less publicly known, but IT companies have been developing trends forecasting or credit scoring models for banks already for decades.

-There are already established industry frameworks for constructing AI models, such as SEMMA framework or CRISP-DM.
+There are already established industry frameworks for constructing AI models, such as SEMMA Framework or CRISP-DM.

 CRISP stands for Cross Industry Standard Process for Data Mining and was created in 1996 by several IT companies.
 At that time, Data Mining was the name used back then for what we call today rather than Data Science, or more broadly, AI technology.